-Traveller's Cheques are becoming less popular and, according to one Post Office employee, more and more of them are coming back unused.
+Traveller's cheques are becoming less popular and, according to one Post Office employee, more and more of them are coming back unused.
 They are potentially a good failsafe method of getting cash, but be warned that you will be charged if you return them to the Post Office and want them exchanged back into money.
+They're basically the old-fashioned equivalent of Western Union, but at least one of us has used them and they're a perfectly serviceable method.

 It is unlikely that in most towns or cities you will fail to find places to withdraw money, but in some rural areas you may have problems.
 However, good planning is probably the best way around this.
-You may want to have some cheques as a backup but make sure you keep your back-up options in various safe and separate places.
+You may want to have some cheques as a backup but make sure you keep your backup options in various safe and separate places.